Azure-Samples/python-docs-hello-world/README.md

+---
+topic: Python Flask sample for Azure App Service (Linux)
+languages:
+  - python
+products:
+  - Azure App Service
+  - Azure Web Apps
+---

-# Python Flask app on Azure Web App for Containers
+# Python Flask sample for Azure App Service (Linux)

 This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.